yildizberkay/redux-example/README.md

 # Redux Sample Project with 500px API
 This repository was prepared to make a simple introduction to Redux.
-The project was developed using ES6 and Webpack, and* both ES6 and Webpack are prerequisite.
+The project was developed using ES6 and Webpack, both ES6 and Webpack are prerequisite.

 **Notice**: It uses [*fetch*](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) function to get data from 500px, hence the project is not running in IE and Safari (Webkit) due to lack of support.